llafuente/radamn/README.md

 ## 1. API

+The proyect is not mature enough t start documenting.

 ## 2. Todo list

 Priority

-* Compatible events beetween radamn and a browser.
+* Compatible events beetween radamn and a browser (almost done: Keyboard, Mouse and Joystick ready)
-* Nodes, with z-index sorting functions
+* Nodes, with z-index sorting functions (Node ready z-index sorting not done)
 * Sprites
-* Animation
+* Animation (done based on a single image)
 * manage quit the APP, destroy everything.
-No memory is left behind soldier!
+No memory is left behind soldier! (event ready but no memory free)

 Someday/sometime

-* Physic layer
+* Physic layer (with chipmunk, mostly for collision rays/point query)
-* compile V8/node.jf on IOS
+* compile V8/node.js on IOS
 * Compile V8/node.js on Android
 * Search a proper audio library.
 SDL_mixer is not enough.
 OpenAl could be good.
-* Multiple window suppor (we must deal with some problems like where OPENGL will paint...)
+* Multiple window suppor (I must deal with some problems like where OPENGL will paint...)
-* Multiple process/threads.
+* Multiple process/threads. (really needed ?)
 * Port to a browser.
 This is almost done.
-Radamn.js should work in a browser (the rendering part)
+Radamn.js should work in a browser with minor modifications.

 ## 3. About